varunrandery/roon-remote/README.md

 1. Install Node.js from here: https://nodejs.com/

    * On Windows, install from the above link.
-   * On macOS, install using Homebrew: `brew install node` (if you don't have Homebrew install from the link)
+   * On macOS, install using Homebrew: `brew install node` (if you don't have Homebrew install from the link).
    * On Linux, you can use your distribution's package manager, but make sure it installs a recent version of Node.js.
 Otherwise just install from the above link.

 2. Check that you are running node 5.x or higher by typing: `node -v`